i3odja/telegram-bot/README.md

 # telegram-bot
-training telegram bot with some functions
+training telegram bot with some functions.